 It depends on where you are going to study.
 Many universities are charging the full whack but some have a range of tuition fees and some fees on course in some universities are lower.
-You can download the excel file produced by OFFA for English universities (not Welsh).
-Look at the tabs along the bottom and click the one for fee levels by institution and look up your uni.

 The good news is you don’t have to save up the money to pay as you go, or get your parent’s to stump up the massive amounts of cash required.
 Tuition fees can all be paid through a tuition fee loan, which is available to all and is not means tested.
-After you graduate, you start paying your loan back when you earn over £21,000 (that will rise with inflation over the next few years) and then you pay back 9% of your earnings.
+After you graduate, you start paying your loan back when you earn over £27,295 (that will rise with inflation over the next few years) and then you pay back 9% of your earnings.
 All debts not paid back after 30 years will be written off.

 Sadly, no. The £9250 per year you will owe back will be added to another loan you will need to take out to pay for your living expenses – rent, food, entertainment, clothes etc. More information about these loans can be found here.

 It depends on how much you are earning after you graduate.
 If you pass the threshold £27,295 (annual income), you are required to pay 9% of your earnings.
 However, many people earning over that amount will still not pay the full amount within 30 years.
 After 30 years, the loan is written off.

 If you never earn over the threshold, then you will not have to pay back a penny.